Mueller says he did not exonerate Trump as Republicans assail inquiry

 In a comment sure to disappoint Republicans, Mueller said he would not answer questions about the origins of the Russia probe in the FBI before he was named to take over the inquiry in 2017 or about a controversial dossier compiled by a former British intelligence agent.
 Republicans have tried to portray the investigation as a politically motivated attack on Trump cooked up by Democrats and various enemies.

 Democrats entered the hearings hoping his testimony would rally public support behind their own ongoing investigations of the president and his administration.
 Democrats are deeply divided over whether to launch the impeachment process set out in the U.S. Constitution for removing a president from office for “high crimes and misdemeanors.”
+Mueller said he would not talk about the “impeachment issue.”

 Mueller’s inquiry detailed numerous contacts between Trump’s 2016 presidential campaign and Russia at a time when the Kremlin was interfering in the 2016 U.S. election with a scheme of hacking and propaganda to sow discord among Americans and boost Trump’s candidacy.